Why set and forget calorie targets will always fail you (and how Smart Macros Algorithm can help)

 One of the most exciting applications of Smart Macros is for people with diabetes to help them find their optimal carbohydrate intake to help them balance their blood sugars.

 Understanding if your blood sugars are elevated helps you to understand if you actually need to worry about limiting your carbohydrate intake.
-While the general population consumes more processed carbohydrates than is optimal, there are also many people that think that all foods that contain carbohydrates are bad and that limiting them more and more is the key to making progress.
+While the general population consumes more processed carbohydrates than is optimal, there are also many people that think that all foods that contain carbohydrates are bad and that limiting them more and more is the key to fat loss.

-Unfortunately, this line of thinking can lead to avoidance of nutrient-dense food that happens to contain carbohydrates in favour which are often replaced by higher fat foods and added fats which are also nutrient-poor and provide little satiety.
-It’s ideal to find the optimal limit for you.
-While we typically like to go to all or nothing extremes, optimal is typically somewhere between the extremes.
+Unfortunately, this line of thinking can lead to avoidance of nutrient-dense food that may contain carbohydrates in favour which are often replaced by higher fat foods and added fats which are also nutrient-poor and provide little satiety.

 As you track your diet in Cronometer, Nutrient Optimiser will update your carbohydrate limit each week.
 If your blood sugars have been high, the Nutrient Optimiser will suggest you reduce your carbohydrate intake for the coming week.